 We would very much welcome your input and thoughts.

-We now have a dedicated webpage for the MCA which will serve as a local resource.
+We now have a dedicated page for the MCA which will serve as a local resource.
 Please send us your contributions.

 Have you a clinical scenario you would like considered?
-Responses will feature on the Members' Section of the webpage in a private area where you will also have access to the Draft Code as it progresses.
+Responses will feature on the members' section of the site in a private area where you will also have access to the Draft Code as it progresses.

 Would you like to join a group discussion forum - we want to assess interest as a first step - email email@example.com